Jonah Heim Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 3.82 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).

-- Guardians pitchers combine to allow 91 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (95 total, one per game).

-- In his most recent appearance on Friday, the righty went seven scoreless innings against the Kansas City Royals while surrendering two hits.
+- In his most recent time out on Saturday, the right-hander went 5 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering eight hits.

-- The 28-year-old has a 2.56 ERA and 7.5 strikeouts per nine innings across nine games this season, while allowing a batting average of .207 to opposing hitters.
+- The 23-year-old has a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.